 Vietnamese Prime Minister Pham Van Dong arrived in Bangkok on Wednesday (6 September) to begin an official visit.

-Vietnamese Prime Minister Pham Van Dong arrived in Bangkok on Wednesday (6 September) to begin an official visit.
+Background: Vietnamese Prime Minister Pham Van Dong arrived in Bangkok on Wednesday (6 September) to begin an official visit.
 It was his first visit to a member country of the Association of Southeast Asia Nations (ASEAN), a grouping that has been firmly opposed by Hanoi until fairly recently.

 SYNOPSIS: Prime Minister Dong arrived at Don Muang airport to crowds of welcoming students.
 The terminal was decorated with Thai and Vietnamese flags and welcoming placards in the languages of the two countries.
 He was greeted by Thai Prime Minister Kriangsak Chamanand.